 By and large, people who live and work in the more remote areas of far north Queensland are swapping the comforts and choices of life in the big smoke for the beauty and freedom of life in the scrub.
 There are some things you just make do without.
 Luxuries like a restaurant, shops, and schools are a long hard drive or an expensive plane ride away.

 But kids can’t do without an education.
 In remote FNQ, many children go to school on the phone – with the Cairns School of Distance Education.
 The School uses state of the art online and tele-conferencing equipment to deliver education from its base In Cairns to students wherever they are.

-These days, the new technology has made distance education more easy to access.
+These days, the new technology has made distance education easier to access.
 And it will be able to offer even more when the National Broadband Network eventually rolls out to far-away FNQ.

-AUDIO Click on the red arrow to hear Cairns School of Distance Education staff talk about work and life in what they call “the world’s biggest class-room”.
+Listen to Cairns School of Distance Education staff talk about work and life in what they call “the world’s biggest class-room”.

 You heard Andrew Oliver, the principal of the Cairns School of Distance Education, and teachers Nevis Todd and Dale Brouwer.